cdclaxton/learning/Python/DataScience/entity-extraction/readme.md

 # Token span extraction

-This project explores ways to extract one or more contiguous tokens from a text where a large corpus of sets of contiguous of tokens is available.
+This project explores ways to extract one or more contiguous tokens from a text where a large corpus of sets of contiguous of tokens is available (such as known entities).
 A token is defined as a sequence of alphanumeric characters with no whitespace or punctuation.

 Suppose the corpus has an entry of "37 Straight Street".
 This entry can be tokenised into 3 elements: